 Angels.
 The soul.
 The afterlife.
 Divine revelation.
 Jinn.
-The Day of Judgment.
+The Day of Judgement.
 Islam asks the believer to accept the reality of things that cannot be seen, measured, or tested in a laboratory.
-For the scientifically literate person, this is often the hardest step — not because the arguments for God are weak, but because accepting God seems to require accepting an entire unseen world alongside Him.
+For the scientifically literate person, this is often the hardest step.
+The arguments for God may be strong, but accepting God seems to require accepting an entire unseen world alongside Him.
 How can a rational person do this?

 What “rational” means

 The first thing to clarify is what rationality requires.
 Rationality does not mean “believing only what can be empirically verified.”
 If it did, most of what you believe would be irrational.
-You believe in the laws of logic — but logic is not empirically observable.
-You believe that other people have conscious experiences — but consciousness is not empirically measurable.
-You believe that the past exists — but you cannot run an experiment on last Tuesday.
-You believe that the future will resemble the past — but this is an assumption, not an observation.
+You believe in the laws of logic, but logic is not empirically observable.
+You believe that other people have conscious experiences, but consciousness is not empirically measurable.
+You believe that the past exists, but you cannot run an experiment on last Tuesday.
+You believe that the future will resemble the past, but this is an assumption rather than an observation.

-Rationality means proportioning your beliefs to the evidence — all the evidence, not just the empirical subset.
+Rationality means proportioning your beliefs to the evidence (all the evidence, rather than just the empirical subset).
 Logical evidence, mathematical evidence, testimonial evidence, philosophical evidence, and yes, empirical evidence are all forms of evidence.
-A person who restricts “evidence” to “what a laboratory can measure” has not adopted a rational standard.
-They have adopted a narrow one — and that narrowness is itself a philosophical commitment, not a scientific finding.
+A person who restricts “evidence” to “what a laboratory can measure” has adopted a narrow standard rather than a rational one.
+That narrowness is itself a philosophical commitment, not a scientific finding.

 Materialism is a metaphysical claim

-The assumption that only the physical world exists is not a conclusion of science.
-It is a philosophical position — materialism — that goes beyond what science can establish.
+The assumption that only the physical world exists is a philosophical position (materialism) that goes beyond what science can establish, rather than a conclusion of science itself.
 Science studies the natural world using empirical methods.
 It does not follow that the natural world is all there is.
 That conclusion requires an additional premise: “only things that can be studied by science are real.”
-But this premise is itself not scientifically testable.
-It is a metaphysical claim — and it is the metaphysical claim that the Islamic tradition rejects.
+The premise is itself not scientifically testable.
+It is a metaphysical claim, and it is the metaphysical claim that the Islamic tradition rejects.

 The evidence for the unseen

 Islam does not ask for blind acceptance of the unseen.
 It asks for acceptance grounded in a chain of reasoning.
-If the arguments for God’s existence are sound — and the cosmological, fine-tuning, moral, and consciousness arguments are serious arguments that have survived centuries of scrutiny — then a God who communicates with human beings is a reasonable expectation, not an arbitrary addition.
-And a God who communicates will communicate truths about realities that human instruments cannot reach — including the soul, the afterlife, and the angelic realm.
+If the arguments for God’s existence are sound (and the cosmological, fine-tuning, moral, and consciousness arguments are serious arguments that have survived centuries of scrutiny) then a God who communicates with human beings is a reasonable expectation rather than an arbitrary addition.
+And a God who communicates will communicate truths about realities that human instruments cannot reach, including the soul, the afterlife, and the angelic domain.

 The sunan of the unseen

-God’s sunan — His immutable patterns — operate in the unseen just as they operate in the natural world.
+God’s sunan (His immutable patterns) operate in the unseen just as they operate in the natural world.
 The afterlife is not arbitrary.
 It follows from the same principles that govern this life: moral accountability, justice, mercy, consequence.
-The soul is not a random addition to biology.
-It is the dimension of the human being that makes moral agency possible — the aspect of the khalifah that the heavens and earth did not share.
-The unseen is not a separate, chaotic realm bolted onto the natural world.
-It is the deeper layer of the same reality that the natural world expresses.
+The soul is the dimension of the human being that makes moral agency possible, the aspect of the khalīfah that the heavens and earth did not share, rather than a random addition to biology.
+The unseen is the deeper layer of the same reality that the natural world expresses, rather than a separate, chaotic domain bolted onto the natural world.

 The honest position

 The rational person does not accept everything they cannot see.
 They also do not reject everything they cannot see.
 They proportion their belief to the evidence.
-If the evidence points toward God — and it does — and if the evidence points toward the Quran as God’s word — and it does — then the rational response is to take seriously what that word says about the dimensions of reality that lie beyond empirical reach.
-This is not credulity.
-It is consistency.
+If the evidence points toward God (and it does) and if the evidence points toward the Quran as God’s word (and it does) then the rational response is to take seriously what that word says about the dimensions of reality that lie beyond empirical reach.
+This is consistency rather than credulity.
 The same reasoning that leads to God leads to what God says.
 You cannot accept the source and reject the content.

 The unity of truth means that the seen and the unseen are not in conflict.
-They are aspects of a single, coherent creation — authored by a single God whose patterns govern both.
-Believing in the unseen is not abandoning reason.
-It is following reason to its conclusion.
+They are aspects of a single, coherent creation, authored by a single God whose patterns govern both.
+Believing in the unseen is following reason to its conclusion, rather than abandoning reason.

 The person who accepts God on the basis of cosmological, teleological, and moral arguments has already accepted the most important unseen reality.
-Everything else — the soul, the afterlife, the angelic realm — follows from the same chain of reasoning that led to God in the first place.
+Everything else (the soul, the afterlife, the angelic domain) follows from the same chain of reasoning that led to God in the first place.
 If you trust the source, you trust the content.
-And if you trust the content, the unseen is not a leap of faith.
-It is the next step in the same rational journey that brought you here.
+And if you trust the content, the unseen is the next step in the same rational journey that brought you here, rather than a leap of faith.